nuprl/Stopify/README.md

   use `arguments` to access declared formal arguments (`--js-args=simple`).
   Use `--js-args=faithful` if the input program does not behave this way.

+- `--hofs` (optional) By default, Stopify assumes that the program does not use built-in higher-order functions (e.g., `Array.prototype.map`).
+Use `--hofs=fill` to transparently support builtin higher-order functions.
+  *NOTE*: applies Webpack.

 - `--debug` (optional) Set this flag if you trying to use Stopify to support single-stepping and breakpoints.